What is a metronome?

 A metronome is commonly used as a practice tool to help maintain a steady tempo while learning difficult passages.
-It can also be used in live performances and in recording studios to ensure an accurate tempo throughout the performance.
+It is also used in live performances and recording studios to ensure an accurate tempo throughout the performance or session.

 Using the metronome

-Start by selecting a tempo by using the slider or the left and right arrow keys on your keyboard.
+Start by selecting a tempo using the slider or, the left and right arrow keys on your keyboard.
 Alternately, you can tap the tempo by clicking the "Tap tempo" button at the desired tempo or by using the "t" key on your keyboard.

 Select the number of beats per measure at the bottom.
 Most music has 4, 3 or 2 beats per measure, in music notation denoted by time signatures such as 4/4, 3/4, 2/4 and 2/2.
 You can always select 1 if you don't know the number of beats per measure.

 You can use the metronome to:

 - Find the tempo indicated in the score.
 Set the metronome to the indicated tempo, establish the tempo, and stop the metronome before you start playing.